 A second agreement between Washington and Mahony dated April 15, 1788 stipulated that Mahony take a lower salary (twenty-four pounds/year), in exchange for more clothing and shoes.
-Washington believed that Mahony had a drinking problem, leading Washington to withold one quarter of his pay until work was completed.1
+Washington believed that Mahony had a drinking problem, leading Washington to withhold one quarter of his pay until work was completed.1

 Mahony was literate.
 He wrote to Washington in the spring of 1788 to try to negotiate a better salary, writing: "I woud esteem it as a great Favour if you have considered that Affair of my working with your (Honour) I am willing to Engage for the Year at Twenty Six pounds with all other Articles wch was made mention'd of your Honour's Answer I Humbleley waite for."2